kkane106/scavengr/README.md

 A scavenger hunt app.

 RoR with postgreSQL, rspec test coverage, hosted on Heroku.
 Front-End design will incorporate javaScript, jQuery and Bootstrap CSS.
-[ScavengerIOS] is a complimentary mobile app created with Swift.
+[ScavengrIOS] is a complimentary mobile app created with Swift.

 [heroku]